HH-Labs-Official/HH-Dark-Pro/README.md

 ## 🚀 About HH-Labs

-**HH-Labs-Official** is dedicated to building high-quality developer tools, themes, and resources to enhance productivity.
+**HH-Labs** is dedicated to building high-quality developer tools, themes, and resources to enhance productivity.
 This theme is our first step towards a complete ecosystem for the modern coder.

 * **GitHub:** [@HH-Labs-Official](https://github.com/HH-Labs-Official)
 * **Developer:** Hasnain Mahmood